sujith-eag/vu-library/docs/mca/speech.md

 It is wonderful seeing you all studets, full bright and having fun in your farewell day.

-Was it fun, your juniors have bunked too many classes to prepare this event for you people only today.
+Was it fun, your juniors have bunked soo many classes to prepare this event for you people only today.

+Your juniors did well no, give them round of applause,

+From 1997 soo many farewells i have seen,
 As HoD of the department it is my responsibility to make sure all happens well,

-I have already told you many times it is important for your placement how many Hackathons, ideathons you attend and win..
+I have already told you many times it is important for you people for placement how many Hackathons you attend, ideathons you attend and also told you soo many times to attend classes regularly or you will be NE
+Not Eligible..

-As we are are the very end of todays events, on this special day also, i want to tell you some  parting words,
+But today As we are are the very end of todays events, on this special day also, i want to tell you some parting words,

 it would be best if the real HoD Ajitha mam comes on the stage to give some parting words to the seniour batch
 ```

 > **Samskruthi :** Inviting HoD onto Stage